nOkuda/sbert-latin/README.md

 Both are confusion matrices aggregated from test set predictions over the folds of the cross validation.
 The one starting with `learnplot` is colored across the rows, highlighting model recall; this is the one used in the dissertation chapter.
 The one starting with `reliabilitplot` is colored across the columns, highlighting model precision.

+## Acknowledgments

+The most important inspirations for this code were Latin BERT (<https://github.com/dbamman/latin-bert>) and SBERT (<https://github.com/UKPLab/sentence-transformers>).
+Adaptations from CLTK (<https://github.com/cltk/cltk>), NLTK (<https://github.com/nltk/nltk>), and tensor2tensor (<https://github.com/tensorflow/tensor2tensor>) were also crucial in making the code work.